Student Organization Registration

 - A campus advisor (a faculty or staff member or graduate student worker/graduate assistant/teaching assistant)

 - A constitution

-- To submit an anti-hazing policy acknowledgement form (and to complete online training in the fall semester)
+- A signed anti-hazing policy acknowledgement form (and to complete online training in the fall semester)

 Step One: Review Relevant Policies